Things To Know About Economic Substance Regulations

 1: A UAE company with 1 January 2019 – 31 December 2019 financial year: First assessable period would be 1 January 2019 – 31 December 2019.
 Example

 2: A UAE company with 1 April 2019 – 31 March 2020 financial year: First assessable period would be 1 April 2019 – 31 March 2020.
 No need to comply with the Regulations for the period 1 January 2019 – 31 March 2019.

 The Regulations are administered by the Regulatory Authorities listed in Cabinet Resolution No (58) of 2019 Determining the Regulatory Authorities Concerned with the Business Mentioned in Cabinet Resolution No (31) of 2019 Concerning Economic Substance Regulations.

 Who is subject to the Regulations?

-The Regulations apply to UAE onshore and free zone companies, branches, partnerships, and other UAE business forms (referred to as Licensees) that carry out any of the Relevant Activities.
+The Regulations apply to the following UAE companies that carry out any of the Relevant Activities;

 Contact KGRN Team for Enquiries:

 Managing Partner – Gopu Rama Naidu FCA, CPA, ACCA